theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/microsoft-sql-server.md

 old_url: /Xtract-Universal-EN/default.aspx?pageid=microsoft-sql-server
 ---

-The following section describes the loading of the SAP extraction data to a Microsoft SQL Server Database destination.
+The following section describes the loading of the SAP extraction data to a Microsoft SQL Server Database or a Microsoft Azure SQL Database destination.

 ## Requirements